thiesac/recipes-app/README.md

   - React: JavaScript library for building user interfaces.
   - Redux: State management library for managing application state.
   - CSS: Styling and layout of the application.
+  - Bootstrap: Styling and layout of the application.

 ## Contributors